marcinbiegun/isf-touchdesigner/README.md

 # ISF TouchDesigner

-A TouchDesigner component parsing ISF-flavoured GLSL code into TouchDesigner-flavoured GLSL and connecting uniforms to exposed TouchDesigner customer parameters.
+A TouchDesigner component parsing ISF-flavoured GLSL code into TouchDesigner-flavoured GLSL.
+Uniform variables are exposes as custom parameters.

-About 90% of examples found at https://interactiveshaderformat.com are working correctly.
+This is not a full implementation of ISF features but it covers all basic features.
+About 90% of projects from https://interactiveshaderformat.com are working correctly.

 ![Screenshot](https://raw.githubusercontent.com/marcinbiegun/isf-touchdesigner/master/docs/screenshot.png)

 ## Features

-* Float, color, long, bool, shape ISF types are supported
+* Float, color, long (list), bool and shape ISF types are supported
-* ISF controls are exposed as Custom Parameters
+* ISF controls are exposed as custom oarameters
 * Image / video input
 * Custom resolution
 * GLSL code translation is done by a single Python script, it's